vocdoni/docs/docs/architecture/components/entity.md

 ### Entities list

-Entities lists have several purposes.
+Entity lists have several purposes.

 - `vndr.vocdoni.entities.boot` : Entry point for the user to subscribe to new entities.
 - `vndr.vocdoni.entities.trusted`: Reputation/whitelisting mechanism for entities to express a relationship with other entities